raadxrahman/Web-Automation-with-Playwright/README.md

 # Web Automation with PlaywrightJS
-This repository contains Playwright Automation Tests for the DailyFinance application (`https://dailyfinance.roadtocareer.net/`).
+This repository contains Playwright Automation Tests for the [Daily Finance](https://dailyfinance.roadtocareer.net/) website.
 The goal is to automate key user flows, including registration, login, item management, profile updates, and password reset.

 ## Prerequisites